Android Jelly Bean: User experience

-Visually, Jelly Bean's interface reflects a refinement of the Holo appearance introduced by Android 4.0.
+Visually, Jelly Bean's interface builds on the Holo appearance introduced by Android 4.0.
 The default home screen of Jelly Bean received new features, such as the ability for other shortcuts and widgets on a home screen page to re-arrange themselves to fit an item being moved or resized.
-The notification system was also improved with the addition of expandable and actionable notifications; individual notifications can now display additional content or action buttons (such as Call back or Message on a missed call), accessible by dragging open the notification with a two-finger gesture.
-Notifications can also be disabled individually per app.
+The notification system was also improved with the addition of expandable, actionable notifications; individual notifications can now display additional content or action buttons (such as Call back or Message on a missed call), accessible by dragging the notification open with a two-finger gesture.
+Notifications can also be turned off individually per app.

-Android 4.2 added additional features to the user interface; the lock screen can be swiped to the left to display widget pages, and swiped to the right to go to the camera.
+Android 4.2 added additional features to the user interface: the lock screen can be swiped left to display widget pages and right to go to the camera.
 A pane of quick settings toggles (a feature often seen in OEM Android skins) was also added to the notification area— accessible by either swiping down with two fingers on phones, swiping down from the top-right edge of the screen on tablets, or pressing a button on the top-right corner of the notifications pane.
 The previous Browser application was officially deprecated on 4.2 in favor of Google Chrome for Android.
 4.2 also adds gesture typing on the keyboard, a redesigned Clock app, and a new screensaver system known as Daydreams.
 On tablets, Android 4.2 also supports multiple users.

 To promote consistency between device classes, Android tablets now use an expanded version of the interface layout and home screen used by phones by default, with centered navigation keys and a status bar across the top.
-These changes took effect for small tablets (such as the Nexus 7) on 4.1, and for larger tablets on 4.2.
-Small tablets on Android are optimized primarily for use in a portrait (vertical) orientation, giving apps expanded versions of the layouts used by phones.
-When used in a "landscape" (horizontal) orientation, apps adjust themselves into the widescreen-oriented layouts seen on larger tablets.
+These changes took effect on 4.1 for small tablets (such as the Nexus 7) and on 4.2 for larger tablets.
+Small tablets on Android are optimized primarily for use in portrait (vertical) orientation, giving apps layouts that are expanded versions of those used on phones.
+When used in a "landscape" (horizontal) orientation, apps adapt to widescreen layouts common on larger tablets.
 On large tablets, navigation buttons were previously placed in the bottom-left of a bar along the bottom of the screen, with the clock and notification area in the bottom-right.